TatshSiow/HyperOptimize/README.md

 > [!IMPORTANT]
 > Only for Hyper OS

-This is a Magisk Module for HyperOS based devices\
 Reduce Power and RAM consumption by optimizing system parameters, disabling Apps & System Process

 ## What it does?